joegnis/ansible-provision/README.md

 ### Debugging Tips

-To debug specific roles, create a separate playbook and include them only.
+* To debug specific roles, create a separate playbook and include them only.

-To debug specific tasks, tag them with syntax `tags: debug` and run the playbook
+* To debug specific tasks, tag them with syntax `tags: debug` and run the playbook
 with: `ansible-playbook -i hosts dev.yml --tags debug`.
+* To run the playbook locally, use one like:

+        - hosts: 127.0.0.1
+          connection: local
+          roles:
+            - common
+            - ...